 MON\HSS\PROFILE\ELEVATION\25: This table contains high speed survey profile elevation data at 25mm or 25.4mm intervals.
 This is the highest resolution of profile data available in the LTPP database.
-This table is now populated with data collected prior to the introduction of the Ames profilers.
-This data is not available in pre-populated Microsoft® Access tables due to the number of tables required.
-This data is extracted on demand from InfoPave in Microsoft SQL format.
+This table is now populated with data collected prior to the introduction of the Ames profilers and 25-mm data collected with the AMES profilers.